 Upside Down Christmas Tree History

-Hanging fir trees upside down goes back to the Middle Ages when Europeans did it to represent the Trinity.
+Hanging fir trees upside down dates back to the Middle Ages when Europeans did it to represent the Trinity.
+The first to do this, according to many sources, was Saint Boniface, a Benedictine monk, who used the inverted trees as a theological teaching tools for pagan Germans.
+It continued to be used throughout Europe all the way into the 19th century, primarily by working- and lower-class households that hung trees from rafters due to lack of space.
 But now, Christmas trees are shaped with the tip pointing to heaven, and some think an upside-down Christmas tree is disrespectful or sacrilegious.

-The trees were recently introduced to retailers for in-store displays, so more ornaments could be displayed at eye level to the buying public.
-And they left more floor space to hold extra stock of decorations.
+The trees have also been increasingly used by retailers for in-store displays so more ornaments can be displayed at eye level to the buying public.
+Plus, it leaves more floor space to hold extra stock of decorations or an additional holiday display.

 Upside Down Christmas Trees Today

+The upside-down Christmas trees have caught on.
+They are now being sold not just as a novelty piece, but as an alternative to the traditional Christmas tree.
 While you may not go for this idea in a big way, you might see a few of the benefits.
 If you have little children, you can keep most of the ornaments away from little hands.
 Cats and dogs won't be racing around and knocking decorations off the base of your upside-down Christmas tree.
-And just think how many more packages you'll be able to pile under the tree!
+And just think how many more packages you'll be able to pile under the tree.